andelf/tangnano9k-spinal.g8/README.md

 SpinalHDL + Tang Nano 9K!

+- An example project in template(yes, Blinky), ready to run, flash
+- Build script for Linux, get all done under shell
+  - Demonstrate the usage of `gw_sh`
+- Generate a project(.gprj) for Gowin IDE (expiremental)

 A [Giter8][g8] template of a simple Spinal project, for Tang Nano 9K board!

 ## Usage

+(requires `sbt`)

 ```console
 $ sbt new andelf/tangnano9k-spinal.